 - Payout Ratio >10 < 40.
 The payout ratio is designed to ensure the company is making enough profits to continue to pay the dividends and sustain the increases.
 You can reduce the “<10” to see more stocks in the scan.
 We do not want to see companies paying more than 40% of their profits out in dividends; they do need to retain cash flow for future growth and capital investments.

 - Sales 5 Year Average (%) > 4%.
 This is designed to ensure that the company is indeed increasing sales, at least on average, to pay for the growth in dividends.

 - Margin of Safety > 0.
 (Exclusive to Stock Rover) For me, the most important criterion of all, the Margin of Safety, using Warren Buffett’s calculation, the forward discounted cash flow (see our article on Intrinsic Value).
 Essentially, the higher the margin of safety, the more of a discount you are buying a stock for.

 These criteria would typically return a list of only 5% of the NYSE or NASDAQ listed stocks.

 Income Investing Effort and Risk

-The effort required to implement a dividend investing strategy is greatly reduced by using a tool such as Stock Rover which maintains a powerful research and historical 10-year database of all the important metrics and measure you will need.
+The effort required to implement a dividend investing strategy is significantly reduced by using a tool such as Stock Rover, which maintains a robust research and historical 10-year database of all the important metrics and measure you will need.
 There are also many off the shelf tested screener to help you find the stocks that meet your criteria.
-They have also implemented a reporting system that enables you to forecast the future income you will receive from your constructed portfolio, this is incredibly valuable.
+They have also implemented a reporting system that enables you to forecast the future income you will receive from your constructed portfolio; this is incredibly valuable.